California State Treasurer Bill Lockyer would be better off dead.

 But neither constituents nor elected officials should lose sight of who is serving whom.
 Everyone needs to remember that an elected official who provides for his constituents isn't doing them a favor.
 He's doing his job.

 If we need consider the consequences of aggrandizement, we need only look to that most biased of monument-builders, Ozymandias.
 In Percy Shelly's narrative, his reign was quickly erased by the sands of time.
-The good works of Bill Lockyer, Michael Antonovich, and all the rest last longer than did those of any sneering king.
+Let us hope that the good works of Bill Lockyer, Michael Antonovich, and their colleagues last longer than did those of any sneering king.